 Richland County Stormwater Management Division

 The Richland County Stormwater Management Division (RCSH2O) provides stormwater management support (drainage and water quality) in order to improve public safety, enhance public health and increase public service through departmental and divisional coordination and public awareness.
-The majority of the actions and programs carried out by RCSH2O are dictated by the Richland County MS4 permit requirements, which are designed to promote clean water by reducing the amount of non-point source runoff in an area.

 Wait...what is stormwater?

-You can also follow us on Facebook, Instagram, and Twitter!
+For more updates, follow us on Facebook, Instagram, and Twitter!